bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

-keywords            array    One or more valid keywords to add to this bug. dependson           array    One or more valid bug ids that this bug depends on. blocked             array    One or more valid bug ids that this bug blocks.
+keywords            array    One or more valid keywords to add to this bug. dependson           array    One or more valid bug ids that this bug depends on. blocked             array    One or more valid bug ids that this bug blocks. regressed_by        array    One or more valid bug ids that introduced this bug.
 ==================  =======  ====================================================

 Flag object: